E-News

 Glad-A-Bouts News (Senior Adult Ministry)

-Glad-a-bouts will meet Tuesday, April 22nd at 11:30 a.m. for a delicious home cooked meal and program.
-Joining us this month is music therapist, Clay Steinwinter.
+Glad-a-bouts will meet Tuesday, June 23 at 11:30 a.m. for a delicious home cooked meal and program.
 Invite a friend to join you!

 Hurricane Helene Disaster Relief